-Buying a House with a Friend: Pros vs Cons Checklist
+Buying a House with a Friend or Co-Owner

 Living with your parents well past your teens can be tough.
 As much as you love them, they can unintentionally rob you of your space and privacy.
 It could even jeopardize your relationship with them in the long run.

 There is a simple alternative that offers more independence.
-Depending on your financial situation, it could be mutually beneficial to tag team a mortgage with a friend.
+Depending on your financial situation, it could be mutually beneficial to tag team a mortgage and buy a home with a friend.

 With the national average rent reaching an all-time high of $1,405 in June 2018 — increasing almost 3% year over year.
 Purchasing a home with a buddy might not sound so farfetched.